Barath0n/Pokemon-Hack-Launcher/README.md

 # Installation

-1. Download the latest release from the **Releases** page.
+1. Download the latest version from the **Releases page**
-2. Extract the ZIP archive.
+2. Extract the ZIP archive
-3. Run `PokemonHackLauncher.exe`.
+3. Run `PokemonHackLauncher.exe`

-The launcher will automatically create required files on first start.
+The launcher will automatically create the required configuration files on first start.

 ---